 Meaning

 “The hardest people to reach with the love of God are not the bad people.
 They know they are bad.
 They have no defense.
 The hardest ones to win for God are the self-righteous people.” presents a viewpoint centered on love.
-It implies that love strengthens when nurtured and encourages us to remember that love grows when shared.
+It implies that love deepens through honesty and openness and encourages us to remember that trust creates long-term stability.

 Theme